 A year later, Patsy Grimaldi re-entered the restaurant industry and launched Juliana’s in the building that formerly housed Grimaldi’s.

 If you haven’t tried Grimaldi’s or Juliana’s, two of Brooklyn’s best pizzas, you haven’t eaten New York pizza.
-In addition to their incredible pies, both eateries are well-known for having queues out the door in order to get a table.
+In addition to their incredible pies, both eateries are well-known for having queues out the door to get a table.

 Try the classics like Margarita pizza or White pizza, or give your taste buds a new experience with a heavenly slice of their specials like No. 4, which comes with toppings like tomato, mozzarella cheese, colewort, and Italian ham.